ails-lab/CrowdHeritage_Documentation/docs/README.md

 <img src="_media/campaign-moderate-validation.png" width="auto">

 ### Publish Criteria
-The *Publish Criteria* button opens a pop-up page which allows the Campaign Owner to configure the criteria the published annotations need to fulfil.
+The *Publish Criteria* button opens a pop-up page which allows the Campaign Owner to configure the criteria the exported annotations need to fulfil.
+Only annotations that fulfil the criteria will be included in the data export.
+The *minimum annotation score* is the sum of the upvotes minus the downvotes.

 <img src="https://raw.githubusercontent.com/ails-lab/CrowdHeritage_Documentation/main/docs/_media/image24.jpg" width="auto">